History of concubinage in the Muslim world: Ottoman Empire

-Research into Ottoman records show that polygamy was absent or rare in the sixteenth and seventeenth centuries.
+Research into Ottoman records show that polygamy was absent or rare in the 16th and 17th centuries.
 Concubinage and polygamy were quite uncommon outside the elite.
 Goitein says that monogamy was a feature of the "progressive middle class" Muslims.
+In Sudan "By the Turco-Egyptian period, slave-owners represented a broad range of the socio-economic spectrum, and slave-owning was no longer a confine of the rich.
+A man of average wealth may have enjoyed the comfort that a few slaves brought, but would not have had a harem of the type mentioned above.
+Instead, in this context, the slave woman who baked the bread or looked after the children also may have received the master's sexual advances.
+Thus the average slave woman probably played a double role as labourer and concubine."
 Elite men were required to leave their wives and concubines if they wished to marry an Ottoman princess.
 Enslaved European men also narrated accounts of women who "apostasised".
 The life stories of these women were similar to Roxelana, who rose from being a Christian slave-girl into the chief advisor of her husband, Sultan Suleyman of the Ottoman Empire.
 There are several accounts of such women of humble birth who associated with powerful Muslim men.
 While the associations were initially forced, the captivity gave women a taste for access to power.
 Diplomats wrote with disappointment about apostate women who wielded political influence over their masters-turned-husbands.
 Christian male slaves also recorded the presence of authoritative convert women in Muslim families.
 Christian women who converted to Islam and then became politically assertive and tyrannical were regarded by Europeans as traitors to the faith.

-Enslavement as a tool of the state

-In the Ottoman Empire, repudiating the contract of dhimmah could always result in enslavement or other consequences.
-Rebellion was seen as the ultimate form of repudiating the contract.
-If non-Muslim subjects broke their contract with the Islamic state they were punished by enslavement but only with the approval of the state and in turn from the sharia.
-During the Greek Revolt, the Ottoman Empire enslaved former dhimmis.
-Local communities were dealt on a case by case basis, only those sections who had broken the contract were enslaved.
-The rest would not be affected as long as they retained their status as dhimmis.
-Rebels who had been pardoned by the state could also not be legally enslaved.

-The kadi of Ruscuk acknowledged receiving a general order in May 1821 that the enslavement of the wives and children of Greek rebels was legal because their crime had been treason.
-A hukum issued to the authorities in Izmir and Kusadasi endorsed the enslavement of the former dhimmis of Samos because they had rebelled and killed Muslims on the island.
-A Maliki scholar in late 19th- century Cairo ruled that it was legitimate to enslave or kill the Jews and Christians who broke their pacts with Muslims, but Ebussuud Efendi disagreed with the enslavement of certain dhimmis such as those who committed robbery or defaulted on their taxes.
+The Islamic Law formally prohibited prostitution.
+However, "Slave girls most probably were a part of the sex trade in the Ottoman Empire.
+Dellals used to sell women and girls to the bazaars, dellals presented men the girls, but after 1–2 days or a short time, after spending a day with women or children, the man returned them due to dissatisfaction.
+In Sharia law, this type of transaction was not an illegal action.
+Thus, the authorities had to use specific codes prohibiting the slavery, in the theoretical framework."

+Armenian genocide

 During the Armenian genocide, which climaxed around 1915–16, numerous Armenian women were raped and subjected to sexual slavery, with women forced into prostitution or forcibly married to non-Armenians, or sold as sex slaves to military officials.
 International reports at the time testified to the imprisonment of Armenian women as sex slaves and the complicity of the authorities in the setting up of slave markets and sale of Armenians.